Getting Started Guide

 However, if you are only interested in quickly getting up and running with Fuze™ Test in your local environment, please refer to the Tutorial: Quick Start Guide page.

+The root repository folder is named atf/.
 For simplicity, all references to “atf" folders omit the parent directory structure resulting from either cloning the Fuze™ Test repository (for development activities) or downloading and extracting the Fuze™ Test package (for formal testing activities).

 TBD